LEARNAcademy/syllabus/capstone/heroku.md

 # Deploying Rails on Heroku

+Deployment will require that you are on your main branch, that the app is working correctly and has no errors.

+## Getting set up with Heroku
 1. Add the Heroku tools to your computer.
 ```bash
 $ brew tap heroku/brew && brew install heroku